prakashpandey/tinycoin/README.md

 # Create local test network

 Blockchain is all about distribute network where one connect with different `peers` and exchange data on regular bases.
-While developement you will probabily not have a group of distributed peers with whome you may want to connect and exchange data.
+During developement, you will probabily not have a group of distributed peers with whome you may want to connect and exchange data.

 To solve this problem, `testing.sh` script will help you run multiple blockchain instance on different `ports` on the same machine.
 Open the file `testing.sh` and edit it according to your needs.